Digital watermarking: Digital watermarking life-cycle phases

-The information to be embedded in a signal is called a digital watermark, although in some contexts the phrase digital watermark means the difference between the watermarked signal and the cover signal.
+The information to be embedded in a signal is called a digital watermark, although in some contexts the phrase digital watermark refers to the difference between the watermarked signal and the cover signal.
 The signal where the watermark is to be embedded is called the host signal.
-A watermarking system is usually divided into three distinct steps, embedding, attack, and detection.
+A watermarking system is usually divided into three distinct steps: embedding, attack, and detection.
 In embedding, an algorithm accepts the host and the data to be embedded, and produces a watermarked signal.
 Then the watermarked digital signal is transmitted or stored, usually transmitted to another person.

 If this person makes a modification, this is called an attack or tampering.
-While the modification may not be malicious, the term attack arises from copyright protection application, where third parties may attempt to remove the digital watermark through modification.
-There are many possible modifications, for example, affine transformations, lossy compression (e.g. MPEG-2), resolution reduction, standards conversion (e.g. NTSC to PAL), cropping an image or video, or intentionally adding noise.
+While the modification may not be malicious, the term attack arises from copyright protection applications, where third parties may attempt to remove the digital watermark through modification.
+There are many possible modifications, for example, affine transformations, lossy compression, resolution reduction, standards conversion (e.g. NTSC to PAL), cropping an image or video, or intentionally adding noise.

 Detection (often called extraction) is an algorithm that is applied to the attacked signal to attempt to extract the watermark from it.
-If the signal was unmodified during transmission, then the watermark still is present and it may be extracted.
+If the signal was unmodified during transmission, then the watermark still is present and it may be easily extracted.
 In robust digital watermarking applications, the extraction algorithm should be able to produce the watermark correctly, even if the modifications were strong.
 In fragile digital watermarking, the extraction algorithm should fail if any change is made to the signal.

 Classification

 A digital watermark is called robust with respect to transformations if the embedded information may be detected reliably from the marked signal, even if degraded by severe or multiple transformations.
 Typical image degradations are JPEG compression, rotation, cropping, additive noise, and quantization.
 For video content, temporal modifications and MPEG compression often are added to this list.
 A digital watermark is called imperceptible if the watermarked content is perceptually equivalent to the original, unwatermarked content.
 In general, it is easy to create either robust watermarks or imperceptible watermarks, but the creation of both robust and imperceptible watermarks has proven to be quite challenging.
-Robust imperceptible watermarks have been proposed as a tool for the protection of digital content, e.g. for Compact Disc and DVD copy protection, such as an embedded no-copy-allowed flag in professional video content.
+Robust imperceptible watermarks have been proposed as a tool for the protection of digital content, e.g., for Compact Disc and DVD copy protection, such as an embedded no-copy-allowed flag in professional video content.

 Digital watermarking techniques may be classified in several ways.

 Robustness

 A digital watermark is called fragile if it fails to be detectable after the slightest modification.
 Fragile watermarks are commonly used for tamper detection (integrity proof).
-Modifications to an original work that clearly are noticeable, commonly are not referred to as watermarks, but as generalized barcodes.
+Modifications to an original work that are clearly noticeable are commonly not referred to as watermarks, but as generalized barcodes.

 A digital watermark is called semi-fragile if it resists benign transformations, but fails detection after malignant transformations.
 Semi-fragile watermarks commonly are used to detect malignant transformations.

 A digital watermark is called robust if it resists a designated class of transformations.
 Robust watermarks may be used in copy protection applications to carry copy and no access control information.